Directory of Open Access Books (DOAB)

 Provides access to theses and dissertations generated by a variety of harvesters and search engines in cooperation with the NDLTD–Networked Digital Library of Theses and Dissertations.

+Requires one to register.
 Provides access to over 350,000 UK doctoral theses

 Institutional repositories: “digital collections that preserve and provide access the intellectual output of a Subject area, Contents vary.
 Full text or bibliographic.
 Most of them are open access, examples,

 Provides open access to 855,382 e-prints in Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance and Statistics.
 Contains open e-print archive with over 100000 articles in physics, 10000 in mathematics, and 1000 in computer science.

 Social Science Research Network (SSRN) is devoted to the rapid worldwide dissemination of social science research and is composed of a number of specialized research networks in each of the social sciences.The SSRN eLibrary consists of two parts: an Abstract Database containing abstracts on over 490,600 scholarly working papers and forthcoming papers and an Electronic Paper Collection currently containing over 399,400 downloadable full text documents in Adobe Acrobat pdf format.
 The eLibrary also includes the research papers of a number of Fee Based Partner Publications.